 In nother words, this study suggests that there’s truth to the “old wives’ tale” that eating quickly leads to weight gain.

 Wait a minute?
-Even though alcohol has been linked to health hazards galore, from car crashes to alcoholism to cancer, if you don’t drink, you may get blue more often?
+Even though alcohol has been linked to health hazards galore, from car crashes to alcoholism, if you don’t drink, you may get blue more often?

 Although I was tempted to dismiss the results, I quickly learned that this is not a study at which you should sneer.
 The scientists, headed up by Jens Christopher Scogen of the University of Bergen looked at a whopping 38,000 people.
 (It’s always a good sign when thousands of folks participate in research.)
 What’s more, their conclusions were published in the medical journal Addiction.